Sushant2520/BKL_Junior_Data_Scientist_Assessment/README.md

-# 🧠 Junior Data Scientist Assessmen
+# 🧠 Junior Data Scientist Assessment

 This repository contains the complete solution for the practical assessment assigned for the Junior Data Scientist position.